GoogleChrome/web.dev/src/site/content/en/blog/cls-web-tooling/index.md

 [Web Vitals](/vitals/) and
 [Optimize CLS](optimize-cls)
 for tips and tricks on how to measure and optimize your layout shifts away.
-As always, please feel free to reach out on the [web-vitals-feedback group](https://groups.google.com/g/web-vitals-feedback) for feedback about the metrics and our tooling specific feedback forums for [Lighthouse](https://github.com/GoogleChrome/lighthouse), and
+As always, feel free to reach out on the [web-vitals-feedback group](https://groups.google.com/g/web-vitals-feedback) for feedback about the metrics and our tooling specific feedback forums for [Lighthouse](https://github.com/GoogleChrome/lighthouse), and